 broader community.
-In the Fundación Escuela Nueva approach, the curriculum is designed to enable students to pace themselves and to foster collaboration through "cooperative learning" techniques.
-Fundamental to Escuela Nueva's model are its learning guides, which enable self-paced, self-directed learning in a structural pedagogical way.
+In the Fundación family feedback and preferences, aided in part by innovative mechanisms, such Escuela Nueva approach, the curriculum is designed to enable students to pace as a 24-hour customer care hotline that themselves and to foster collaboration receives more than 2,000 calls a day. through "cooperative learning" techniques.
+Bridge and Fundación Escuela Nueva Fundamental to Escuela Nueva's model demonstrate that, regardless of the are its learning guides, which enable financing structure, any effective largeself-paced, self-directed learning in a scale education program must tap into local demand and needs. structural pedagogical way.
 Teachers and students validate these learning guides for relevance and usability.
-The school calendar is adjusted to take into account that children's learning was being disrupted because of seasonal demands to work in the field.
+The Other examples from Asia to Africa to Central America also highlight how school calendar is adjusted to take into account that children's learning was being initiatives that are designed to be relevant disrupted because of seasonal demands to the educational needs and interests of to work in the field. low-income communities can scale-and how they fail to do so when they have not adequately engaged or understood Bridge International Academies designs community demand.